danielgjypi/FreeWin/README.md

 * Windows 10 Education N - edun
 * Windows 10 Enterprise - ent
 * Windows 10 Enterprise N - entn
+# FreeWin GUI (Coming Soon)
+I'll upload an executable file of how the GUI version of FreeWin will look when I have more time.
+Until then, use the console version.
+Like actually, you don't need to be a master to use it, you just need to put the right version "keycode" when it prompts you to and you're golden.
+Peace.